Claire Dean

 Arroz Zambito

 Arroz Zambito is the local variant of Arroz con Leche or “rice pudding”.
 Even, their preparation is similar, with the only difference being that Chancaca (unrefined brown sugar) is used in the preparation, along with aniseed and coconut.
-The characteristic brown colouring comes from the chancaca itself.
+The characteristic brown coloring comes from the chancaca itself.
 As an additional note, Zambito or Zambo was the name that Peruvians gave to the African slaves who came to Peru with the Spanish conquistors, who arrived in Chincha, during colonial times, due to its dark and rich colors.
 In the beginning, the recipe was cooked with boiled water, the late years the water was replaced with milk, to obtain more consistency and viscosity.
 The final delight used to be adorned with dried pecans or shredded coconut.
 Nowadays, Arroz Zambito is one of the most consumed Peruvian desserts in all regions of Peru.

 Suspiro De Limeña